 “One of my greatest honors as a State Senator is to recognize the men and women who have served with honor and distinction in the United States Armed Forces,” said Senator Pam Helming.
-“I am indebted to our veterans for their dedicated service to our country and our communities, and I am proud to recognize these honorees of the 2021 Veterans Hall of Fame.
+“I am indebted to our veterans for their dedicated service to our country and our communities, and I am proud to recognize these nominees for the Veterans Hall of Fame.
 Thank you to the families and friends who took the time to nominate them and share their incredible stories.”

 Senator Helming’s father was a U.S. Air Force veteran who worked as an airplane mechanic during the Korean War.
 He trained at Sampson Air Force Base.
 Her son-in-law completed several deployments as a U.S. Army Green Beret.

-All nominees in Senator Helming’s district receive due recognition as Veterans Hall of Fame honorees.
-One individual will be selected as the 2021 inductee of the New York State Senate Veterans Hall of Fame for the 54th District.
+Senator Helming recognizes each nominee in her district.
+One person will be inducted into the New York State Senate Veterans Hall of Fame for the 54th District.

-The Veterans Hall of Fame honorees from the 54th District are:
+The Veterans Hall of Fame nominees from the 54th District are:

 Cayuga County & Tompkins County

 Frederick A. Allen (Auburn); Anthony Martin DeFazio (Auburn); Edward D. Laraway (Auburn); Blair MacDonald (Groton); Karen A. Macier (Auburn); Louis F. Patti (Auburn); Ernesto E. Rivera (Auburn); Jerome P. Rizzo (Lansing); Mark A. Wilmot (Aurora)